 Yazd is situated at an oasis where the Dasht-e Kavir Desert and the Dasht-e Lut Deserts meet, and is circled by a mountain range, the tallest being 4075m.
 During its long history, Yazd adapted to the desert surrounds gracing the city with great Islamic architecture and culture, despite it being a full Zoroastrian society.
 When exploring the city one gains a sense that time has stopped as there are plenty of old traditions and buildings that retain the character of the bygone era.
 The chimney like structures on the roofs of Yazdies' houses is just one example; in fact they are not chimneys but the ancient ventilation systems.
 They gather even the faintest breezes of the desert and channel them into the building below.
 Yazd is famous for its handicrafts and in the markets there will be plenty of opportunity to shop for rugs, small but intricate carpets, Kilim, Termeh (a lovely hand-made silk tapestry) pottery and ceramics.
 Yazd is the holiest city for Zoroastrians who travel from all over the world to see the sacred fire in Yazd that has been burning without interruption for 1500 years.
 In the outlying southern suburbs of town are the Zoroastrian Towers of Silence, where the bodies of believers were once left to the vultures after death.

-Iran, winding our way through the Kopet Dag Mountains to the border.
+Today we head south to the border with Iran, winding our way through the Kopet Dag Mountains.
 The scenery en route is dramatic and changes frequently providing scenic splendours for the entire journey.
 Following potentially lengthy border formalities (border crossing is the Bajgiran check point) we will meet with our Iranian guide and change buses.
 All females in our group will now be required to wear a headscarf and loose clothing that covers all parts of the body in public places for the remainder of the trip, and a chador will be provided at any mosques or shrines where necessary.
 We continue on to Quchan which meets with National Highway 22 to Mashad.
 The city, whose name translates to 'place of martyrdom', is extremely sacred to Shiite Muslims as it was here that the descendent of Mohamed, Emam Reza, died nearly 1200 years ago.

 This morning we visit Persepolis where a comprehensive tour is provided bringing to life the history of this magnificent ruin.
 Ruler of the largest empire the world had ever seen, Darius I started constructing the great metropolis to serve as a summer capital in around 512BC.
 Subsequent Achaemenian kings, including Xerxes I, added their own palaces over the next 150 years.
 Sited on a vast platform above the plains, Persepolis is not a subtle monument.
 The Great Porch of Xerxes, flanked by winged bulls of stone, leads you into a massive ruined complex of royal palaces, halls, courts and apartments covered with inscriptions and carvings.
 A stunning wall of detailed bas-reliefs represents thousands of envoys from as far away as Ethiopia and Armenia, India and Cappadocia, bearing gifts to their almighty ruler.
 A good three hours is needed to explore Persepolis.
 A short drive away is the four impressive burial tombs of Darius and his successors, Naghsh-e Rostam, which have been hewn from the rock.
 There is also a fire temple at the site (or so they believe) that dates back to Achaemenian times.
 After lunch we return to Shiraz.
 In the afternoon you can choose to spend time at leisure or continue with the guide to visit some other sites of interest within the city.